 Many bank marketers serve on product committees and are charged with researching, testing and suggesting innovative offerings for their clients and companies.
 Thus, if you’re a bank marketer, the launch of the much-talked-about Apple Card in March 2019 was a noteworthy event, which brought much envy and admiration.

 Now that the famed Apple Card has been in the market for nearly 10 months, what can we learn from Apple’s foray into the banking—or more specifically, the credit card space?

-Temper your jealously and any aspirations for the unattainable.
+Temper your jealousy and any aspirations for the unattainable.
 Goldman Sachs spent $300 million in partnering with Apple to develop this product, according to a Wall Street Journal report last fall.
 This is where we could probably just stop the discussion.

 Three hundred million is about the annual revenue of a healthy $10 billion bank.
-Just looking at simple math, there is no way any but the very largest banks has the resources to develop such a product.
+Just looking at simple math, there is no way any but the very largest banks have the resources to develop such a product.

 The article also mentions that Goldman reassigned thousands of engineers to finish it on time.
 I’m willing to bet your bank doesn’t even have dozens of engineers.
 The point is: the vast majority of banks do not have the resources or bandwidth to create such a product.